The linearization problem of a binary quadratic problem and its applications: The LBB and related bounds

-Theorem \ref{GLL_lbb} proves that the Generalized Gilmore-Lawler bound $v_{GGL}$ is bounded by the first level RLT relaxation for any BQP.
+Theorem \ref{GLL_lbb} proves that the Generalized Gilmore-Lawler bound $v_{GGL}$ is bounded by the first level RLT relaxation for a BQP when the upper bound on $x$ is redundant.
 A relation between these two bounds was studied only in the context of the quadratic assignment problem.
 In particular, Frieze and Yadegar \cite{frieze1983quadratic} show that the Gilmore-Lawler bound with a particular decomposition is weaker than the Lagrangian relaxation of their well known mixed-integer linear programming formulation for the QAP.
 On the other hand, the linear programming relaxation of the mentioned mixed-integer linear programming formulation is known to be dominated by the first level RLT relaxation, see \cite{adams1990johnson}.
 Adams and Johnson \cite{adams1990johnson} also show that the QAP bounds from \cite{carraresi1992new,assad1985lower} are dominated by the first level QAP-RTL bound.
 However, we show here more since our proof is not restrict to a particular skew-symmetric matrix.